puneet29/IntelSceneClassification/README.md

 ## Download the pretrained model

-Download the pretrained model from [this google drive link](https://drive.google.com/open?id=1Q6e9wwovM0cACbiINI2crL9rgcbPtiSf) or download from the repository itself and paste it in the repo folder.
-You don't need to download the model if you use the given setup instructions.
-I have used RESNET-50 architecture and added two fully-connected layers at the end of the architecture.
+Download the pretrained model from [this google drive link](https://drive.google.com/open?id=1uSTt4ECI1_BX5faMbOZ9-C7J3Vm33Mmj) and paste it in the repo folder.
+I have used RESNET-50 and DENSENET-161 architecture and added two fully-connected layers at the end of the architecture.

+RESNET is used to clean out the dataset, while the DENSENET is used to train on the final cleansed dataset.

 ### Setup